 ATM is a dynamic voice for those in the business and labor sectors, but also encourages engagement from the American public because we understand that the timely, efficient and safe movement of goods and people benefits all Americans.

-Members of ATM are the: American Council of Engineering Companies (ACEC), American Public Transportation Association (APTA), American Road and Transportation Builders Association (ARTBA), American Society of Civil Engineers (ASCE), American Trucking Associations (ATA), Associated General Contractors (AGC), Association of Equipment Manufacturers (AEM), International Union of Operating Engineers (IUOE), Laborers International Union of North America (LIUNA), National Asphalt Pavement Association (NAPA), National Stone, Sand & Gravel Association, (NSSGA), Portland Cement Association (PCA), and the U.S. Chamber of Commerce, which helps manage ATM.
+Members of ATM are the: American Council of Engineering Companies (ACEC), American Public Transportation Association (APTA), American Road and Transportation Builders Association (ARTBA), American Society of Civil Engineers (ASCE), Associated General Contractors (AGC), Association of Equipment Manufacturers (AEM), International Union of Operating Engineers (IUOE), Laborers International Union of North America (LIUNA), National Asphalt Pavement Association (NAPA), National Stone, Sand & Gravel Association, (NSSGA), Portland Cement Association (PCA), and the U.S. Chamber of Commerce, which helps manage ATM.